rvchamarti/kub-hproxy-googlesearch/README.md

 # kub-hproxy-googlesearch

-This is nodejs based http proxy container for Google Search engine.
+This is a nodejs based http proxy container for Google Search engine.
 It is very simple proxy for basic Google Search.
 All the google search parameters can be provided on URL path.
-The docker container is build using readytalk/nodejs container with following npm modules
+The docker container is build using readytalk/nodejs(https://hub.docker.com/r/readytalk/nodejs/) container with following npm modules

-http-proxy
-http-proxy-middleware
-node-http-proxy
-express
+http-proxy,  http-proxy-middleware, node-http-proxy, and express

 to build container on your machine, follow the below steps